pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 1. Using the security-focused review dimension from Template B's Safeguards field, review the `get_portfolio` function (the unsafe version) and record what AI finds.
 Then compare AI's review against the Security Checklist above — what did AI miss?
 2. Copy the blank Quick Template and fill it in for a real, small feature from your own codebase.
 Run it through an AI tool, then review the output against the Security and AI-Specific Red Flags checklists from post 1.
 Note which constraints the AI honoured and which it didn't.
 3. Practice iterative prompt development: prompt an AI for a "rate limiter" function with no constraints.
 Record what's wrong.
 Add one constraint per round, citing the module each constraint comes from, until the output passes all items in the Universal Red Flags checklist from post 1.
 4. Take a feature with at least three entities and one real design trade-off (e.g., "add a watchlist that notifies a user when a stock crosses a price threshold").
-Fill in the blank Full REASONS Canvas for it, then run the three-persona sequence (Analyst → QA → Architect) exactly as Module 1 describes.
+Fill in the blank Full REASONS Canvas for it, then run the three-persona sequence (Analyst → QA → Architect) exactly as [Agentic SPDD](/posts/agentic-spdd-multi-agent/) describes.
 Keep a note of which Canvas field each generated test traces back to.
 5. Take the filled-in `PortfolioValuationService` Canvas above and deliberately remove the "A user with zero holdings returns total_value = 0.0" Safeguard before running the Architect persona.
 Does the generated implementation still handle that case correctly by accident, or does it start raising an error?
 What does that tell you about which Safeguards are safe to leave implicit?

 ---